binpash/fractal/INSTRUCTIONS.md

 # Results Reproducible (~XX hours)

 The key result in this paper’s evaluation is that **Fractal provides correct and efficient recovery** for both regular-node and merger-node failures.
-This is demonstrated by its speedup over both fault-free conditions and Bash baseline (§6.2, Fig. 7).
+This is demonstrated by its performance compared to fault-free conditions (§6.2, Fig. 7).

 **Terminology correspondence:** Here is the correspondence of flag names between the paper and the artifact:
 * Fractal (no fault): `--width 8 --r_split --distributed_exec --ft dynamic`